eleahkeith/leah-library-app/README.md

-# Leah's Library App
+# bibliofile

-Leah's Library is a web app that allows the user to create/edit/delete bookshelves, and then add or remove books to each shelf.
+bibliofile is a web app that allows the user to create/edit/delete bookshelves, and then add or remove books to each shelf.

-## Currently (updated 1/6/21)
+## Currently (updated 2/6/21)
-- ~~adding loading state~~
+- refactoring
-- ~~adding authentication to allow for multiple users~~

 ## Why this app?

-I am an avid reader, and I have struggled to find a simple, clean way to keep track of what I read.
+I am an avid reader and book lover (bibliophile), and I have struggled to find a simple, clean way to keep track of what I read.
 This app is not just a reading list, it's a way to categorize books for future reference (e.g. books recommended by friends, books I hear about on podcasts, all time favorites, books I want to re-read, etc).

 ## Build Status